mauragas/mauragas.github.io/dotnet/solid-principles.md

 - Configurations details
 - System clock

-Hidden direct dependencies usually static calls and usage of `new` keyword, direct use of low level dependencies.
+Hidden direct dependencies usually are static calls, usage of `new` keyword and direct use of low level dependencies.
 These dependencies introduces tight coupling and duplications.
 Because it is not injected into class it is much harder to unit test.

 ### Explicit dependencies principle